-Parau cave is located in Parau Mountain (Kuh-e-Parau) that is located in Kermanshah province, 12km from Krmanshah city on the North east.
+Parau cave is located in Parau Mountain (Kuh-e-Parau) that is located in Kermanshah province, 12km from Kermanshah city on the Northeast.
 Its entrance is situated at an altitude of 3050 meters above sea level – the highest among the world’s major caves.
-As It’s Located in Zagross Range and there is water flow in the cave the temperature is mostly between 1c degree to 5c degrees.
-This is the temperature in the exploring season (Summer-Fall) and may be a few degrees lower in winter while the area is very cold.
+As It’s Located in Zagros Range and there is water flow in the cave the temperature is mostly between 1c degree to 5c degrees.
+This is the temperature in the exploring season (Summer-Fall) and maybe a few degrees lower in winter while the area is very cold.
 Parou cave was discovered and explored in 1971 by John Middleton and his team for the first time.
-It was the largest vertical cave and that’s why he called it as the Everest of caves in the world.
+It was the largest vertical cave and that’s why he called it the Everest of caves in the world.
 The cave’s length is 1454 meters and it has a depth of 752.5 meters.
-Parou Cave well consists of a system of 26 wells with different depths and a number of short wells, corridors and cliffs.
+Parou Cave well consists of a system of 26 wells with different depths and a number of short wells, corridors, and cliffs.
 Throughout the system, the walls and ceilings are covered in rocky limestone features.
 At the end of the 26th well, there is a watering hole.
 Parou cave-well is one of the most difficult caves in Iran for explorers, and special training and preparations are required before visiting.

 After the first easy 120 meters Tang-e-Gelkhizeh siphon (The size is 30*40 cm) will show you if you are fit for Parau or not.
 If you pass this and the rest a few meters after it swarming in mud then you have the least skills for Parau.